ymath-io/ymath.io/content/courses/chomp/index.md.md

 Drawing small cases helped us understand certain generalizations—the "L", the square.
 While we *could* draw out larger and larger cases, a computer program is generally better.
 We will explore this program—and other Chomp-related programs—in another article.

 What constitutes a winning position?
-A winning position
+A winning position is a position for which there exists a valid cut which gives a losing position.
+A losing position is a position for which all cuts give a winning position.
+All positions are either winning, or losing.
+(Hence the simplification of $\operatorname{winning}(E)=0$.)

 as the size increases it becomes apparent that there is no simple strategy